Wadi Ibrahim Suzuki

-Wadi Ibrahim Suzuki (鈴木 輪太朗 イブラヒーム, Suzuki Wadi Iburahīmu) is a Japanese footballer who currently plays as a forward for Azul Claro Numazu, on loan from Tokushima Vortis.
+Wadi Ibrahim Suzuki (鈴木 輪太朗 イブラヒーム, Suzuki Wadi Iburahīmu) is a Japanese footballer who currently plays as a forward for Tochigi SC.

 Club career

 Suzuki started his career at Kawanakajima SC, spending two spells with the club either side of a stint at Ohmori FC.
 He joined professional side Yokohama FC, before playing football at the Nihon University Fujisawa High School.

 In January 2021, he joined then-J1 League side Tokushima Vortis.
 He made his first appearance for the club in the J.League Cup on 3 March 2021, coming on as a half-time substitute for Akihiro Sato in a 1–0 loss to FC Tokyo.

 In August 2021, he signed a two-year loan deal with Spanish side Valencia.
 He did not immediately settle into Valencia's under-19 side, and would have to wait until May of the following year to make his first start.
 Despite this slow start, he ended the season with three goals in twelve appearances at under-19 level.

 Suzuki was recalled from his loan at Valencia, and sent to fellow Spanish side Badalona on another loan in September 2022.

 On 7 July 2023, Suzuki officially transferred to Tercera Federación club Girona FC B on loan for the 2023–24 season.

 On 30 December 2024, Suzuki was announced at Azul Claro Numazu on a one year loan.